-What causes the condition?
+What Causes the Condition?

 There are several reasons that could lead to the injury of the ligament.
 The most common ones are as follows:

-- Repetitive Stress: Athletes, especially runners, subject their feet to a lot of stress while training.
+- Repetitive stress: Athletes, especially runners, subject their feet to a lot of stress while training.
 Running, sprinting, landing hard on the feet, stretching, etc. continuously constrict and loosen the tissues whilst training and can put a lot of repetitive stresses on it, leading to inflammation.

-- Improper footwear: Wearing high heels or footwear of the wrong size for a long time can affect the Plantar Fascia, as they don’t allow the uniform distribution of body weight on the feet.
+- Improper footwear: Wearing high heels or footwear of the wrong size for a long time can affect the plantar fascia, as they don’t allow the uniform distribution of body weight on the feet.

-- Obesity: People with obesity are easily susceptible to Plantar Fasciitis as excessive bodyweight applies a lot of pressure on the ligament.
+- Obesity: People with obesity are easily susceptible to plantar fasciitis as excessive body weight applies a lot of pressure on the ligament.

-The other causes of Plantar Fasciitis are short/tight Achilles Tendons, improper posture, hormonal changes during pregnancy, etc.
+The other causes of plantar fasciitis are short/tight Achilles tendons, improper posture, hormonal changes during pregnancy, etc.

 A visual examination of the foot will be conducted by the doctor, followed by multiple X-rays to determine what exactly is causing the pain in the foot.
 The doctor checks for stiffness, swelling, tenderness, and redness in the sole.
 These procedures rule out the possibilities of a hairline fracture, heel spur, etc.

-How can Plantar Fasciitis be treated?
+How Can Plantar Fasciitis Be Treated?

-Get in touch with Dr. Alen Heshmat, one of the best Chiropractors in the Palo Alto area.
+Get in touch with Dr. Alen Heshmat, one of the best chiropractors in the Palo Alto area.
 He has several years of hands-on experience in this line of work and has helped thousands of patients overcome their physical pains.
 Dr. Heshmat would carefully analyze the condition of the foot and suggest suitable heel therapy.
-It would help to mobilize the joints in the foot and stretch out the ligament to its original functioning state.
-The treatment procedure would be completely safe, non-evasive and painless.
+The treatment procedure would be completely safe, noninvasive, and painless.

 Following the treatment, the patient is expected to regularly exercise the feet and the calf muscles.
+This is to mobilize the joints in the foot and stretch out the ligament to its original functioning state.
 Physical therapy may also be recommended to restore the mobility of one’s feet.

-Discover more about treating plantar fasciitis by requesting a consultation with Palo Alto chiropractor, Dr. Heshmat.
+Discover more about treating plantar fasciitis by requesting a consultation with your Palo Alto chiropractor, Dr. Heshmat.
 Call our office at (650-470-0008) or request an appointment online.